Cashed-up Chinese aircraft lessors spread their wings

 "We believe that there are not enough aircraft in order in China at the moment.
 (Buying ILFC) will help Chinese airlines to get more aircraft," Ascend's Sheridan said.

-Until now, that has been an advantage for ILFC and its main rival GECAS, the air leasing arm of General Electric, as they compete with China's own domestic lessors.
+Until now, that has been an advantage for ILFC and its main rival GECAS, the air leasing arm of General Electric (GE.N), as they compete with China's own domestic lessors.

 "They are growing but not at the expense of ILFC," said Henri Courpron, the chief executive of ILFC, which is expected to remain U.S.-based with the same management after the sale.